Venue: Remote Meeting - Zoom

 RESOLVED – That the press and public be excluded from the meeting during consideration of those parts of the agenda designated as containing exempt information on the grounds that it is likely, in view of the nature of the business to be transacted or the nature of the proceedings, that if members of the press and public were present there would be disclosure to them of exempt information

-To identify any applications as late items of business which have been admitted to the agenda for consideration
+To identify items which have been admitted to the agenda by the Chair for consideration

-(the special circumstances shall be identified in the minutes)
+(The special circumstances shall be specified in the minutes)

 To disclose or draw attention to any disclosable pecuniary interests for the purposes of Section 31 of the Localism Act 2011 and paragraphs 13-16 of the Members’ Code of Conduct.

 There were no declarations of disclosable pecuniary interests made at the meeting.

 To consider apologies for absence (If any)

 Apologies for absence were received from Councillor P Latty.

 To consider and approve the minutes of the last meeting held on 26th January 2021.